 K2 is an essential cofactor for an enzyme which activates (by a process called carboxylation) the bone protein osteocalcin.
 Without being activated, osteocalcin is useless – unable to pick up and carry calcium (sort of like a combine without a header).
 As a result the calcium is deposited on the sides of the arteries where it restricts blood flow and could ultimately lead to a heart attack, instead of being carried into the bones where it can be used to build new healthy bone tissue.

 Anticoagulant (“blood thinning”) medications like Coumadin (Warfarin) work by blocking the recycling of K1, the form of K involved with blood clotting.
 Unfortunately they also affect K2, the form that regulates calcium.
 This explains why osteoporosis and atherosclerosis are common side effects of anticoagulants.
-People on anticoagulants are advised to avoid food sources of K1 (leafy green veggies) and all supplements of vitamin K. Fortunately low doses (up to 50mcg) of MK-7, a particular form of K2 found in the Japanese fermented soybean food natto, can reduce these side effects (by increasing carboxylation of osteocalcin) without interfering with the intended effects of the anticoagulant.
+People on anticoagulants are advised to avoid food sources of K1 (leafy green veggies) and all supplements of vitamin K. Fortunately low doses (up to 50mcg) of MK-4, a particular form of K2, can reduce these side effects (by increasing carboxylation of osteocalcin) without interfering with the intended effects of the anticoagulant.

 Watch an interview with Dr. Kate Rheaume-Bleue here.

 This article is intended for educational purposes only; for medical advice consult your licensed health practitioner.